po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

   ```

-* To access the value stored in a variable, use the variable's name.
+* Variable names are used to access the value the variable holds.

 * In the previous activity, we put a value directly into the `()` in a console log function to log a message.
-This logs `"My name is "`.
+Since the value entered is `"My name is "` then that value logs to the console.

 ```
 console.log("My name is ");

 ```
-* To log the value stored in the `student` variable instead, use the variable's name without quotes.
-This will log `Tonya`, the current value held in the `student` variable.
+* To log the value stored in a variable, use the variable's name to access the value it holds.
+Since the value of `studentName` has been re-assigned to the value `Tonya`, the value `Tonya` logs to the console.

 ```
 console.log(studentName);

 ```

-* Often, we want the value stored inside a variable to be part of a longer message logged to the console.
-To do this, use the concatenation operator `+`,  This will log the value `"My name is "` combined with the current value stored in the variable `studentName`.
+* It is also possible to combine the value `"My name is "` and the value stored in the `studentName` variable into a single console log.
+Use the concatenation operator `+` to combine the values and log the message "My name is Tonya".

 ```
 console.log("My name is " + studentName);